mcarvin8/xml-disassembler/README.md

 This project was created from a template provided by [Allan Oricil](https://github.com/AllanOricil).
 Thank you Allan!

 His original [license](https://github.com/AllanOricil/js-template/blob/main/LICENSE) remains in this project.

-## Contributing

-Any contributions you would like to make are appreciated.
-Please see [CONTRIBUTING](https://github.com/mcarvin8/xml-disassembler/blob/main/CONTRIBUTING.md).